angular/angular-cli/docs/DEVELOPER.md

 ### Unit tests

-- Run all tests: `yarn bazel test //packages/...`
+- Run all tests: `pnpm bazel test //packages/...`
-- Run a subset of the tests, use the full Bazel target example: `yarn bazel test //packages/schematics/angular:angular_test`
+- Run a subset of the tests, use the full Bazel target example: `pnpm bazel test //packages/schematics/angular:angular_test`
-- For a complete list of test targets use the following Bazel query: `yarn bazel query "tests(//packages/...)"`
+- For a complete list of test targets use the following Bazel query: `pnpm bazel query "tests(//packages/...)"`

 When debugging a specific test, change `describe()` or `it()` to `fdescribe()` and `fit()` to focus execution to just that one test.
 This will keep the output clean and speed up execution by not running irrelevant tests.